gdszouxu/PX4-user_guide/en/gps_compass/rtk_gps.md

 [Real Time Kinematic (RTK)](https://en.wikipedia.org/wiki/Real_Time_Kinematic) can increase the accuracy of GNSS/GPS systems to centimeter-level, allowing PX4 to be used in applications like precision surveying, where pinpoint accuracy is essential.

-RTK GPS devices with a UBlox FP9 chip can also be used as an alternative to a compass for providing heading information.
+Some RTK devices have dual antennas, and can output yaw as well as position infomation (i.e. an alternative way to get yaw from RTK).

-Some RTK devices can output yaw as well as position infomation (i.e. an alternative way to get yaw from RTK).
+RTK GPS devices with a UBlox FP9 chip (and an exposed UART2 port) can also be used as an alternative to a compass for providing heading information.

 :::note
 RTK positioning and RTK GPS heading with U-blox FP9 modules can be used in parallel (this requires at least three RTK modules).